-As with all components, you can use the wlevs:listener and wlevs: source child elements to specify the other components that act as listeners and sources for this component.
+As with all components, you can use the wlevs:listener and wlevs:source child elements to specify the other components that act as listeners and sources for this component.

-In the example, the preprocessorAmer processor listens to the fxMarketAmerOut channel, which in turn listens to the fxMarketAmer adapter.
+In the example, the FindCrossRates processor listens to the FxQuoteStream channel.